theThought/Project-Transform/UI/README.md

 - `npm run publish-storybook` - Builds all Storybook dependencies, and copies output to `storybook-static` directory.
 - `npx http-server ./storybook-static` - Test Storybook production build on local server.

-## Publish Storybook using GitHub Pages - TBC
+## Publish Storybook using GitHub Pages
 - Uses the workflow defined in `./.github/workflows/static.yml`.
 - Live Storybook URL = https://theThought.github.io/Project-Transform

+### TODO
+- Github workflow & live Storybook URL relate to the existing Storybook component library in `./Storybook/` directory.
+- Once this POC Storybook is ready for production, we can deprecate the old one.

 ## Trouble-shooting bundling and build issues
 - If bundling breaks, or UI is not updated (in DEV mode) to reflect latest CSS/JavaScript changes: